Robert Pires: France

-Pires is a graduate of the FC Metz youth academy, making his senior debut in 1993 against Lyon.
-During his six seasons there, he scored 43 goals in 162 matches, and won the Coupe de la Ligue, prompting a £5 million move to Olympique de Marseille in 1998.
+Pires is a graduate of the Metz youth academy, making his senior debut in 1993 against Lyon.
+During his six seasons there, he scored 43 goals in 162 matches, and won the Coupe de la Ligue, prompting a £5 million move to Marseille in 1998.
 Pires had a mixed two-year stay in Provence; his first season saw Marseille miss the 1998–99 French Division 1 title by a point (he had been even closer the year before when Metz had finished runners-up on goal difference) and they also reached the 1999 UEFA Cup Final, losing to Parma.
-His second season saw him suffer a spate of on- and off-field problems which led him to boycott the club at the season's end.
+His second season saw him suffer a spate of on- and off-field problems, which led him to boycott the club at the season's end.

 Arsenal

 2000–01

 Pires was signed by Arsenal for £6 million in 2000, after stiff competition from Real Madrid and Juventus, replacing Marc Overmars, who had left for Barcelona for a record £25 million.
 He made his debut as a substitute against Sunderland on 19 August 2000.
 Initially, Pires' form was indifferent, and some people criticised him after his comments that the English game was too physical.
 However, he slowly began to regain the form he had shown at Metz, scoring a superb solo goal in October 2000, his first for Arsenal, against Lazio in the 2000–01 Champions League.
 Days later he scored his first league goal in a 2–1 win against West Ham United.
 During his time at Arsenal Pires had a habit of scoring against rivals Tottenham Hotspur, something he did on eight occasions.
 The first of such occasions came in a league game on 31 March 2001 when Arsenal won 2–0.
 A week later he scored against Tottenham again, this time the winner in the FA Cup semi-finals.
 However, Arsenal went on to lose the Cup final to Liverpool 2–1; Pires set up Arsenal's goal for Freddie Ljungberg.